 Different directions, different products.
 The overlap is exactly one feature: live dictation.
 So that is where the real comparison lives.

-• Infina: $99 one-time (at the time of writing), every 1.x update included, 7-day no-questions refund.
-No free version; you buy, then download.
+• Infina: $99/year (at the time of writing), every update included, 7-day no-questions refund.
+It is flat: unlimited words and unlimited voice commands, no per-seat and no per-minute charge.

-Infina's only recurring option is the $10/month cloud add-on: sharper cloud transcription and polish from large language models via our cloud AI providers (Together AI and Groq), plus more languages, with its own 7-day trial.
+Infina's cloud add-on is a separate $9.99/month option: sharper cloud transcription and polish from large language models via our cloud AI providers (Together AI and Groq), plus more languages, with its own 7-day trial.
 It is strictly optional and the app is fully on-device without it.

 If price is the whole decision, MacWhisper costs less.
 But you are not buying a price, you are buying a job done, so pick by the job.